Quaker Universalist Fellowship

 If you wish to receive printed copies of these publications by regular mail, send an annual subscription fee of $12.00 to QUF at our mailing address below.
 Selected past QUF publications are available free to our on-line subscribers.
 We will send available printed copies of past publications upon request and on payment of a fee.

 We trust that all of our subscribers will support our work by sending a tax-deductible contribution to QUF.
 You can also contribute by sharing your reflections on our publications and on your own experiences.
-To make a contribution, subscribe to printed versions of our publications, or ask questions, contact:

 From the Editor

 Currently, I find three areas of concern in Quaker universalism.
 They are internal, external, and historical.
 This issue of Universalist Friends addresses the internal and the historical.

 The internal issue is the relationship between Quaker universalism, Christ-centered Quakerism, and nontheism.
 "The statement on Theological Diversity within Twin Cities Friends Meeting" explicitly addresses the issue of theological diversity, especially regarding nontheism.
 The personal essay by Rhyannanon of her experience of the goddess, it seems to me, raises in a wonderful way the question of what we are worshiping in Meeting for Worship.
 With some translation, her experience may represent the experiences of many of us.
 But, what of the nontheists among us?
 Is something more than traditional theism being rejected (that old omni-God in the sky who keeps track of whether we are naughty or nice)?
 I would delight to receive essays on the concept of God the nontheists among us rejectpersonal essays, one's particular rejected God.